piranna/piranna.github.io/_posts/2022-12-25-How-to-use-private-repositories-as-npm-git-dependencies-on-Github-Actions.md

 [Mafalda](https://mafalda.io/) is split in a lot of packages (currently more than 30!), so I wanted to have a single place where to publish the documentation of all of them.
-[Github Pages](https://pages.github.com/) allows to host a website for your organization or username by free (this blog and personal site [already makes use of it](https://github.com/piranna/piranna.github.io)), and it can also host automatically a website for each repository as sub-paths of your username/organization main website.
+[Github Pages](https://pages.github.com/) allows to host a website for your organization or username for free (this blog and personal site [already makes use of it](https://github.com/piranna/piranna.github.io)), and it can also host automatically a website for each repository as sub-paths of your username/organization main website.
 Problem is, that it only works for open